Intermodalics/pickit-docs/docs/documentation/picking/pick-points-teach.rst

   3. **No pickable points?** If no pickable point is found, the object is labeled as unpickable.

   .. tip::
     If you click on a particular detection in the :ref:`detection grid <detection-grid>`, you can learn which pick point was selected for picking.
-Also, if an object is unpickable, you can learn the reason why its pick points were not pickable.
+Also, if an object is unpickable, you can learn the reason why its pick points were not considered pickable.

 |